-The definition for materiality, to be used within an EITI Country Report, is set by the MSG and should be provided as a narrative35.
+The definition for materiality, to be used within an EITI Country Report, is set by the multi-stakeholder group and should be provided as a narrative.
 The following thresholds were noted in the sample of EITI Reports surveyed for this project:

-- All specific payments related/mentioned in the mining code were included - Any flow that exceeds a threshold level of total extractive revenue flows to government, either set as dollar value or cumulative share (as a percentage).
-For example: - All companies where payments cumulatively constitute 95% of total revenues in the previous year - All companies that paid in excess of US\$2.5 million of royalties in the previous report.
-Cumulatively 90% of all royalty payments - Where revenue payments may be less than 1-5% but the impact of the companies actions are deemed to be important, the company was included.
+- All specific payments related/mentioned in the mining code were included. - Any flow that exceed a threshold level of total extractive revenue flows to government, either set as dollar value or cumulative share (as a percentage).
+For example: - o All companies where payments cumulatively constitute 70% of total mining revenues in previous year.
+For oil and gas this was set at 95%. - o All companies that paid in excess of \$2.5 million of royalties in the previous report.
+Cumulatively 90% of all royalty payments. - Where revenue payments may be less than 1-5% but the impact of the companies actions are deemed to be important, the company was included.

-For defining the data categories for revenue streams, the research team first constructed data categories that include the most commonly referred to/used revenue streams as reported in EITI Country Reports and in other transparency initiatives.
-These were then reconciled with revenue categories provided by the IMF in its Government Finance Statistics Manual (2014)36, IMF's Fiscal Analysis of Resource Industries37 and suggestions presented in IMF (2014) Template to Collect Data on Government Revenues from Natural Resources38.
-EITI International Secretariat has published an EITI Summary Data Template39 which can also be used for reference; this template is being further developed at this time.
+For defining the data category for revenue streams, the research team first constructed data categories that include the most commonly referred to/used revenue streams as reported in EITI Country Reports and in other transparency initiatives.
+These were then reconciled with revenue categories provided by the IMF in its Government Finance Statistics Manual (2014), IMF's Fiscal Analysis of Resource Industries and suggestions presented in

+IMF (2014) Template to Collect Data on Government Revenues from Natural Resources.

-The two sets are largely compatible; however the IMF schema is better suited to aggregate levels of revenue data reporting.
+The two sets are largely compatible; however the IMF schema is better suited to aggregate levels of revenue category data reporting.
 For the nuances that are regularly reported in EITI Country Reports, a greater level of disaggregation is warranted; particularly for contributions to local communities, whether in cash or in-kind.
 The latter are not found in the IMF schema.

-Table 16 presents the formats for data categories commonly used in EITI Country Reports, with the last column indicating the equivalent IMF GFSM (2014) coding and description.
+Table 17 presents the data categories as recommended by the research team, with the last column indicating the equivalent IMF GFSM (2014) coding and description.
 In some categories, an equivalent GFSM code could not be identified.
-As the data for this EITI Requirement focuses on the value of the revenue stream, all data should be reported in both US Dollars and the local currency.
+As the data output for this Requirement focuses on the value of the revenue stream, all data should be reported in both US Dollars and the local currency.

-The format for the data points presented provides descriptions for the quantitative data only.
+The format for the data points presented below provides descriptions for the quantitative data only.
 A narrative explaining each of these data headers is recommended.
 In addition, each category in column one should be read as those applicable to the natural resource enterprises.